 Goals need to be tackled in precisely the same way as that horrible hill.

-Your end goal may seem a millions miles away when you set it, but all you have to do is to break it down into lots of small goals that lead you to the main end one at some stage in the future.
+Your end goal may seem a millions miles away when you set it, but all you have to do is to break it down into lots of small processes that lead you to the main end one at some stage in the future.

 England wanted to go from being one of the worst performing teams at the 2015 World Cup, to being THE best performing team at the 2019 World Cup.